Qotayba/webProject/README.md

 # webProject
-the database is in folder named datebase>product sql
+the database is in file named datebase>product sql